Consider applying for a Mandela University Post-Doctoral fellowship. University annual deadline: 30 Sept.

 Potts Research Group:

-This Research Group is interested in many aspects of South African ecology, including palaeovegetation distributions, plant phylogeography, drivers of biome boundaries and Albany Subtropical Thicket ecology (e.g. physiology, seed dispersal and restoration).
+This Research Group is interested in many aspects of South African ecology, including palaeovegetation distributions, plant phylogeography, drivers of biome boundaries, and Succulent Subtropical Thicket ecology (e.g. physiology, seed dispersal and restoration).
 It is based predominantly in the Eastern Cape — which is a melting pot for almost all of South Africa's vegetation types.

 Students: If you are interested in joining the research group, please visit the Research Themes and Projects page to get a sense of what we do.
 Also feel free to make an appointment discuss your interests or ideas with Alastair (in person or over the phone).

 If you need Alastair to write you a letter of reference, please download this form.